 13 Military Housing Do's and Don'ts

-We once had a neighbor in base housing who played his giant drum set at all hours in his garage with the door all the way open, creating quite a racket in the adjoining houses.
+We once had a neighbor in base housing who played his giant drum set at all hours in his garage with the door wide open, creating quite a racket in the adjoining houses.
 When asked if he could modify his hours or perhaps close said garage door, he refused and told us to feel free to call the housing office to complain if we didn't like it.
 (Hmm…not a stellar way to get along with your neighbors!)
 Another set of neighbors regularly let their giant dog do its business all over our shared yard.

 There are just some people you’re glad to say goodbye to when PCS orders arrive!